-The caste system among Sri Lankan Tamils in Jaffna can be seen as the most rigid and the one with clearly defined patterns of inequality, discrimination and social rejection driven by a religiously defined notion of untouchability.
-The power, influence and high status in Jaffna society have been held by the land-owning Vellālar caste, considered as the dominant caste for all intensions and purposes.
-The bottom layer of the Jaffna caste system is collectively referred to as "Panchamar", consisting of Vannār (Dhoby), Ampattar (Barber), Pallar (Landless labourers), Nalavar (Toddy tappers) and Parayar (Funeral drummer) traditionally accorded untouchable status in Jaffna society.
-Traditionally, they made up about 18% of the Jaffna population as compared to nearly 50% of the Vellālar population in the peninsula in the pre-war period.
-There were many forms of discrimination against the Panchamar "outcasts" ranging from prohibitions against any kind of respectable clothing to denial of access to public transport, drinking water, temples, tea shops and the like.
-The agitations of Panchamar against these violations of human rights began as far back as 1920s.
-The protests culminated into the "campaign for equality in seating and eating for school children" in the 1920s, Teashop Entry Movement in the 1950s and Temple Entry Movement in the 1960s.
-These campaigns, which sometimes led to violent clashes between Vellālars and Panchamars, achieved a measure of success in reducing manifest forms of caste discrimination but by 1970s, these struggles were aborted by the rise of Tamil identity politics that sought to unify all Tamils irrespective of caste, class and other divisions in a struggle against Sinhala dominated state.
-The rise of Tamil militancy in 1980s enabled the non-Vellālar groups in Jaffna society to assert themselves politically but the Eelam struggle has served to silence the caste struggle in the interest of what they see as a more urgent national liberation struggle where caste is officially banned and muted but caste discrimination as such is not recognized and not addressed even as an undercurrent in the Eelam campaign.
-On the other hand, some Panchamar groups appear to be among the worst victims of the war in that they are apparently overrepresented among the long-term IDPs remaining in camps even during ceasefire as revealed in the current study.
-Moreover, they have also experienced a degree of caste discrimination from surrounding communities in matters such as access to water and access to education.
-This shows that despite common Eelam struggle, common war-torn ravage and a ban on caste imposed by the LTTE, some new forms of caste discrimination have emerged in the war-torn Jaffna society.
+The caste system among Sri Lanka Tamils in Jaffna can be seen as the most rigid and the one with clearly defined patterns of inequality, discrimination and social rejection driven by a religiously defined notion of untouchability.
+Power, influence and high status in Jaffna society have been held by the land-owning Vellālar caste, considered the dominant caste for all intentions and purposes.
+The bottom layer of the Jaffna caste system is collectively referred to as "Panchamar", consisting of Vannār (dhoby), Ampattar (barber), Pallar (landless labourers), Nalavar (toddy tappers) and Parayar (funeral drummer) traditionally accorded untouchable status in Jaffna society.
+Traditionally they made up about 18% of the Jaffna population as compared to nearly 50% Vellālar population in the peninsula in the pre-war period.
+There were many forms of discrimination against the Panchamar "outcasts" ranging from prohibitions against any kind of respectable clothing to denial of access to public transport, drinking water, temples, tea houses and the like.
+Panchamar agitations against these violations of human rights began as far back as in the 1920s.
+These protests culminated in the "campaign for equality in seating and eating for school children" in the 1920s, Teashop Entry Movement in the 1950s and Temple Entry Movement in the 1960s.
+These campaigns, which sometimes led to violent clashes between Vellalars and Panchamars achieved a measure of success in reducing manifest forms of caste discrimination, but by 1970s these struggles were aborted by the rise of Tamil identity politics that sought to unify all Tamils irrespective of caste, class and other divisions in a struggle against the Sinhala dominated state.
+The rise of Tamil militancy since the 1980s enabled non-Vellālar groups in Jaffna society to assert themselves politically but the Eelam struggle has served to silence caste struggle in the interest of what they see as a more urgent national liberation struggle where caste is officially banned and muted but caste discrimination as such is not recognized and not addressed even as an undercurrent in the Eelam campaign.
+On the other hand, some Panchamar groups appear to be among the worst victims of the war in that they are apparently over represented among the long-term IDPs remaining in camps even during ceasefire as revealed in the current study.
+Moreover, they have also experienced a degree of caste discrimination from surrounding communities in matters such as access to water, access to Hindu temples, particularly village level Hindu temples and access to land.
+This shows that despite the common Eelam struggle, common devastation caused by the war and a ban on caste imposed by the LTTE, some new forms of caste discrimination have emerged in the war-torn Jaffna society.